modelica/fmi-beginners-tutorial-2023/README.md

 by [Cinzia Bernardeschi](https://github.com/cbernardeschi) and [Cláudio Gomes](https://github.com/clagms)

-- (further) application catategories
+Slides can be downloaded [here](./part4/FMI-overall.pdf).

+### Schedule
+1. Overview of some FMI Applications
-- role of FMI and Digital twin
+2. Role of FMI in Digital twins.
-- FMI in simulation, FMI in Monitoring,

 ## Q&A (10 min)